Daytona USA: Championship Circuit Edition

-Daytona USA: Championship Circuit Edition, or Daytona USA: Circuit Edition in Japan, is a racing game by Sega, specifically designed for the Sega Saturn.
-Released in 1996, it is a reworked and extended version of the original Daytona USA, and was developed by the same team that oversaw the Saturn port of Sega Rally Championship, by using a modified version of the Sega Saturn engine of Sega Rally Championship.
+Daytona USA: Championship Circuit Edition, titled Daytona USA: Circuit Edition in Japan, is a 1996 racing game developed by Sega AM3 and published by Sega for the Sega Saturn.
+It is a reworked and extended version of the original Daytona USA, and runs on a modified version of the game engine AM3 used for their Saturn port of Sega Rally Championship.

-This version was originally released in Europe and North America, with some modifications done in the subsequent Japanese release.
-Improvements over the original Sega Saturn version of Daytona USA include a drastic reduction in popup, increased framerate (now a consistent thirty frames per second), a new selection of cars, two new courses, a 2-player mode, compatibility with the Saturn's 3D analogue control pad and Arcade Racer steering wheel, and a ghost mode.
+Championship Circuit Edition was originally released in Europe and North America, with some modifications done in the subsequent Japanese release.
+Improvements over the original Saturn port of Daytona USA include a drastic reduction in popup, increased framerate (now a consistent 30 frames per second), a new selection of cars, two new courses, a 2-player mode, compatibility with the Saturn's 3D analogue control pad and Arcade Racer steering wheel, and a ghost mode.
 The European release does not feature the "black bars" at the top and bottom of the screen that are present in the majority of PAL games of the era - the box boasts "slick new full screen graphics".

-It was also separately released in North America for the Saturn as a Netlink-compatible title, entitled Daytona USA: CCE Netlink Edition.
+A port for Microsoft Windows was released in October 1997.
+The game was also separately released in North America in 1998 for the Saturn as a Sega Net Link-compatible title, entitled Daytona USA: CCE Netlink Edition.

 Gameplay

-This is the first version of Daytona USA to name the three tracks present in the original game, rather than using Beginner, Advanced, and Expert.
+Championship Circuit Edition is the first version of Daytona USA to name the three tracks present in the original game, rather than using Beginner, Advanced, and Expert.
 The tracks are "Three Seven Speedway" (beginner track), "Dinosaur Canyon" (advanced track) and "Seaside Street Galaxy" (expert track).
 The game also features two brand new circuits, "National Park Speedway" and "Desert City".
 Daytona USA Deluxe for PC also adds a sixth course, "Silver Ocean Causeway".

 Team Hornet and their car do not appear in the game.
 Instead, there are a number of individual cars selectable, each named after their respective racing team.

-Development
+Development and release

-After finishing the Saturn version of Sega Rally Championship, the development team were planning to do a Saturn conversion of Indy 500, but due to fan demand they undertook Daytona USA: Championship Circuit Edition instead.
+After finishing the Saturn version of Sega Rally Championship, Sega AM3 were planning to do a Saturn conversion of Indy 500, but due to fan demand they undertook Daytona USA: Championship Circuit Edition instead.
 Work on the game began in March 1996.

-In response to numerous fan complaints that the original Daytona USA soundtrack was inappropriate for a racing game, Sega Europe's in-house composer, Richard Jacques, was tasked with remixing the original songs, along with musicians from both Sega Japan and Sega America.
+In response to numerous fan complaints that the original Daytona USA soundtrack was inappropriate for a racing game, Sega Europe's in-house composer, Richard Jacques, was tasked with remixing the original songs, along with musicians from both Sega Japan and Sega America, including Jun Senoue.
+The Japanese version of the game includes music from the original port of Daytona USA, but this was not included in international releases.

 The game retained the "Dancing Jeffry" feature from the Seaside Street Galaxy from the original Daytona USA.
 Jeffry is one of the main characters from Virtua Fighter; a statue of him was created in the course as a secondary feature.

-Soundtrack

-The soundtrack by Richard Jacques and Jun Senoue, while featuring remixes of the original tunes and several new ones, does not feature the original tunes themselves except in the Japanese version of the game.

-Release

 Due to heavy consumer demand for the game in Europe, Daytona USA: Championship Circuit Edition was released there first, with North American and Japanese versions following some months later - a reverse of the usual pattern.